stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 ## **managing risks on strategy execution**

-For most organisations risk management is all talk, no action.
+For most organizations risk management is all talk, no action.

 If it was easier to log and keep up to date, most of us would embrace risk management.
 But it's not, [so we pass the monkey to our CFOs](https://stratappsaas.com/blog/why-we-lump-our-cfos-with-risk-management/ "passing the risk management monkey to CFOs"){:target="_blank"}.